 The counter has a small syphon station next to the till, but most of the coffee is along the front, starting with a seven-station brew-bar, using Blue Bottle’s own-design pour-over cones, and ending with a low-slung Kees van der Westen Spirit espresso machine.
 Sadly, the American influence comes through with counter service, but at least here you’re given a ticket with your name and a number on it so you can match up your coffee at the counter, which means the baristas don’t have to holler your name.

-Opening in 2015, this was the second Blue Bottle in Tokyo, the chain now having grown to seven.
+Opening in 2015, this was the second Blue Bottle in Tokyo, the chain having grown to seven by the time of my first visit (and 14 by 2019!).
 There’s a single-origin on espresso with a different single-origin on pour-over, which change every couple of weeks.
 On my first visit, a quick coffee-break excursion from the office, I had a cappuccino made with the single-origin espresso a Brazil Faf Jose Ferreira.
 This was gorgeous in milk, really chocolatey, with hints of caramel.
 Very rich and smooth, it was one of the best of my trip.

 I returned for a more leisurely lunch later in the week, selecting the Blue Bottle breakfast toast: an enormous slice of Japanese toast with a cylinder taken out of the middle into which is placed a poached egg.
 The resulting bread hole, is served (toasted) to the side.
 There’s also a dollop of smashed avocado and a hint of cheesiness on top of the toast.
 All-in-all, an interesting twist on poached egg & avocado on toast and quite delicious.